Skip to content

 AMPHIBIOUS is built to be as self-contained as possible, yet some dependencies exist.
 The current stable version has been tested with the following software:

-• MPI for parallel CPU computing (current version tested with openmpi v.4.1.6 and v.5.0.7 and hpcx-mpi v.2.19); GPU-aware support is required for multiGPU computing
+• MPI for parallel CPU computing (current version tested with openmpi v.4.1.6 and v.5.0.7 and hpcx-mpi v.2.19); GPU-aware MPI is required for multiGPU computing

 The following macros can be set: